spacetelescope/stwcs/doc/source/fits_conventions.rst

 position and the output of this correction is to be used as input to the polynomial and non-polynomial distortion corrections.

-The adopted implementation is based on Paper IV Lookup Table convention.
+The adopted implementation is based on the FITS Distortion Paper lookup table convention.
 It is assumed that the detector to image correction is the same for all chips but it can be extended to arbitrary number of chips and extensions if necessary.